 - Disorderly behaviour or the use of bad or abusive language.

-- Causing damage to the premises, equipment or property of another learner, the trainer, host venue or NCC Training Academy.
+- Causing damage to the premises, equipment or property of another learner, the trainer, host venue or the NCC Training Academy.

 - Interference with software belonging to or used by the host venue or NCC Training Academy.